kangqi-ni/kangqi-ni.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a first-year PhD student in Computer Science at the [University of North Carolina, Chapel Hill](https://www.unc.edu/), advised by [Prof. Tianlong Chen](https://tianlong-chen.github.io/).
+I am currently a first-year PhD student in Computer Science at [UNC-Chapel Hill](https://www.unc.edu/), advised by [Prof. Tianlong Chen](https://tianlong-chen.github.io/).

-I earned my B.S. in Computer Science and B.A. in Mathematics at Rice University, where I was advised by [Dr. Richard Baraniuk](https://richb.rice.edu/) and [Dr. Guha Balakrishnan](https://www.guhabalakrishnan.com/).
-Previously, I was also hosted by [Dr. Reid Simmons](https://www.cs.cmu.edu/~reids/) at the Robotics Institute, Carnegie Mellon University.
+I earned a B.S. in Computer Science and a B.A. in Mathematics from Rice University, where I was advised by [Prof. Richard Baraniuk](https://richb.rice.edu/) and [Prof. Guha Balakrishnan](https://www.guhabalakrishnan.com/).
+Previously, I was hosted by [Prof. Reid Simmons](https://www.cs.cmu.edu/~reids/) at Carnegie Mellon University’s Robotics Institute.

-My research broadly focuses on Language and Vision, especially in:
+My research broadly focuses on agentic systems and multimodal learning.

-- Reinforcement Learning for LLMs
-- Multimodal Learning